-25. Information on Health and Safety
+25.Information on Health and Safety

-All Health and Safety information which advises safe working practices will be made available on the Intranet, staff room noticeboard and are available from the DFO/Health and Safety Officer.
-Advice can be sought from the Health and Safety Officer if you have any H&S related questions.
-Any member of staff has the right to seek and to have independent advice on matters which may affect their health, safety or welfare.

-New staff will be briefed through the induction programme on health and safety matters.
+- 25.1 All Health and Safety information which advises safe working practices will be made available on the Intranet, staff room noticeboard and are available from the DFO/Head of Compliance.
+Advice can be sought from the Head of Compliance, who will seek further professional advice, if required to answer your query.
+Any member of staff has the right to seek and to have independent advice on matters which may affect their health, safety or welfare. - 25.2 New staff are briefed through the induction programme on health and safety matters.
 All staff must inform themselves of the contents of the School's Health and Safety handbook and familiarise themselves with the arrangements contained therein and especially with those safe systems which advise their daily working activities.
-They are required to acknowledge that they have read it.

-Pupils and other users of the premises will be given basic instructions and information on health and safety.

-Contractors will be expected to familiarise themselves with the School's requirements for safe working on site, especially where pupils and staff might be affected by the work processes and implement them.

-All Health and Safety Audit and Inspection Reports will be made available to every member of staff through the DFO.
+They are required to acknowledge that they have read it. - 25.3 Pupils and other users of the premises will be given basic instructions and information on health and safety. - 25.4 Contractors will be expected to familiarise themselves and implement the School's requirements for safe working on site, especially where pupils and staff might be affected by the work processes. - 25.5 All health and safety audits and inspection reports will be made available to every member of staff through the DFO.
 The Staff will be required to address any issues contained in the report for which they are responsible.

-26. Intruders
+26.Intruders

-In the event of a member of staff encountering a person who appears to have no legitimate reason for being in the School, (s)he should politely and unthreateningly ask that person to leave the premises or come to the School Office where the DFO or Estates Director will be called.
+26.1 In the event of a member of staff encountering a person who appears to have no legitimate reason for being in the School, (s)he should politely and unthreateningly ask that person to leave the premises or come to the School Office where the DFO or Estates Director will be called.
 If the intruder is not co-operative, help should be sought from the Estates Director, DFO, Head or senior member of staff.
 In the last resort the Police should be called.
 No effort should ever be made to touch or forcibly remove an intruder from the School.
 It is important that a record of these incidents is kept.
+CCTV recording is in place throughout the school to assist in such situations.

-27. Lone working
+27.Lone working

-Staff have responsibilities to take reasonable care of themselves and other people affected by their work activities and to co-operate with the school in meeting their legal obligations.

-Those who work by themselves without close or direct supervision, either staff who work separately from others in an establishment, or mobile workers who work away from a fixed base are classed as lone workers.

-The school has a duty to assess risks to lone workers and take steps to avoid or control risks where necessary.
-This includes:

-- o Involving workers when considering potential risks and measures to control them - Taking steps to ensure risks are removed where possible, or putting in place control measures, e.g. carefully selecting work equipment to ensure the worker is able to perform the required tasks in safety - Instruction, training and supervision - Reviewing risk assessments periodically

-Staff must read school risk assessment on lone working and update where necessary.
+- 27.1 Staff have responsibilities to take reasonable care of themselves and other people affected by their work activities and to co-operate with the school in meeting their legal obligations. - 27.2 Those who work by themselves without close or direct supervision, either staff who work separately from others in an establishment, or mobile workers who work away from a fixed base are classed as lone workers. - 27.3 The school has a duty to assess risks to lone workers and take steps to avoid or control risks where necessary.
+This includes: - Involving workers when considering potential risks and measures to control them - Taking steps to ensure risks are removed where possible, or putting in place control measures, e.g. carefully selecting work equipment to ensure the worker is able to perform the required tasks in safety - o Instruction, training and supervision - Reviewing risk assessments periodically - 27.4 Staff must read the school risk assessment on lone working and update where necessary.